Ayam buah keluak

 Ayam buah keluak is a traditional Peranakan dish consisting of chicken (ayam), tamarind gravy and buah keluak nuts.
 It is normally served with rice.
-It is also one of the favorite dishes of Singapore's founding Prime Minister, Lee Kuan Yew and his son, Lee Hsien Loong.
+It is also one of the favourite dishes of Singapore's founding Prime Minister, Lee Kuan Yew and his son, Lee Hsien Loong.

 Description

 Ayam buak keluak is a famous Peranakan dish which can be found in Indonesian, Malaysian and Singaporean cuisine.
 Keluak and the tamarind gravy being the most important ingredient, it is one of the most time-consuming Peranakan dishes to make.
-The spicy gravy consists of several spices including candlenuts, turmeric, chilli, galanga and belacan.
+The spicy gravy consists of several spices including candlenuts, turmeric, chilli, galangal, and belacan.
 Lemongrass and the flesh of the keluak will be added after the gravy was fried fragrant.
 Then part of the mixture will be mixed with chicken and then filled back into the keluak nut, and the rest of the mixture will be made into a thick gravy with chicken soup and tamarind juice.

 This dish is normally served with rice.
 Usually, people will consume the chicken, gravy and the mixture in the keluak nut.